 Even though Eminem agreed to allow "Lose Yourself" to be parodied in audio form as "Couch Potato," he refused permission to make a music video of the song.
 Yankovic claimed that Eminem's reasoning was that it would "be harmful to his image or career."
 The video would have been a pastiche of scenes from other Eminem videos.
 Because every first single from Yankovic was typically heavily promoted by a music video, this scrapped all plans to make "Couch Potato" the lead single on Weird Al's 2003 album Poodle Hat.

-Chamillionaire couldn't be happier when Weird Al parodied his "Ridin'," claiming that it gave the song "mega-record" status and credited it for giving him the 2007 Grammy for Best Rap Performance By a Duo or Group.
-The "White & Nerdy" video has amassed over 86 million views on YouTube as of this writing, and features Keegan-Michael Key and Jordan Peele years before their popular Comedy Central show Key & Peele went on the air.
-It was and currently is Yankovic's only Billboard Top 100 hit to make the top 10, peaking at #9 on the chart in the United States.
+Chamillionaire couldn't be happier when "Weird Al" parodied his "Ridin'," claiming that it gave the song "mega-record" status and credited it for helping him win the 2007 Grammy for Best Rap Performance By a Duo or Group.
+The "White & Nerdy" video has amassed millions of views on YouTube as of this writing, and features Keegan-Michael Key and Jordan Peele years before their popular Comedy Central show Key & Peele went on the air.
+It was Yankovic's first single to make the top 10 on the Billboard Top 100 list, peaking at no. 9 on the chart in the United States.

 "The Saga Begins" finds Yankovic as Obi-Wan Kenobi recounting the plot of Star Wars Episode I: The Phantom Menace to the tune of Don McLean's "American Pie."
 Yankovic managed to write the lyrics based on spoilers he had read on the internet leading up to the movie's release.
 He attended a $500-a-ticket pre-screening for charity just to make sure his information was correct, and claimed to only need to make a couple of minor tweaks to the song.
 George Lucas was a fan, but Don McLean might no longer be so much of one.
 According to Yankovic, McLean's children started to play "The Saga Begins" so much in his home that when McLean performed "American Pie" in concert, he would lose focus and sing bits of "The Saga Begins" by accident.

 At first, Yankovic used the number 27 just because it fit well as a lyric and because it was a "pretty funny number."
-When a fan called attention to the references to 27 in the "Like a Surgeon" and "This is the Life" videos, Weird Al started to use the number more often.
-Some references are straightforward, such as Al claiming to have eaten every Twinkie on 27th Avenue in "Fat," or the seeing a Take 27 on the clapboard during the faked moon landing scene in the "Foil" video.
+When a fan called attention to the references to 27 in the "Like a Surgeon" and "This is the Life" videos, "Weird Al" started to use the number more often.
+Some references are straightforward, such as Al claiming to have eaten every Twinkie on 27th Avenue in "Fat," or seeing a Take 27 on the clapboard during the faked moon landing scene in the "Foil" video.
 Some connections are tenuous, such as the factoid that Yankovic traveled 28,457 miles in his 2010 tour, 2 and 7 being the first and last digits of that number.